iv-org/documentation/Invidious-Instances.md

 ## List of public Invidious Instances
 Note: Please add new instances on the bottom so that every user can see how old and how long an instance is listed here.
-Note²: Please move the instance to the offline list **only** if the instance doesn't serve invidious anymore.
-Known errors from Invidious doesn't mean that the instance is offline.
+Note²: Please move the instance to the offline list **only** if the instance doesn't serve Invidious anymore.
+Known errors from Invidious doesn't mean the instance is offline.

 * [invidious.snopyta.org](https://invidious.snopyta.org/) 🇫🇮
   Issuer: Let's Encrypt, [SSLLabs Verification](https://www.ssllabs.com/ssltest/analyze.html?d=invidious.snopyta.org)